Alexandria Ocasio-Cortez: Judiciary

 After the contentious confirmation of Supreme Court justice Amy Coney Barrett, Ocasio-Cortez urged Democratic presidential nominee Joe Biden to expand the court if he won and their party achieved a Senate majority.
 In April 2021, she supported a bill to increase the Court's size.
-She again called for expansion in September 2021 after the Court voted not to grant an emergency stay of the Texas Heartbeat Bill.
+She again called for expansion in September 2021 after the Court voted not to grant an emergency stay of the Texas Heartbeat Act.

 In March 2022, Ocasio-Cortez called on Justice Clarence Thomas to resign over his wife's texts urging President Trump's chief of staff to overturn the 2020 presidential election, raising a possible impeachment effort if he did not.
 After the Supreme Court overturned Roe v.
 Wade in June 2022, Ocasio-Cortez called for the impeachment of justices Neil Gorsuch and Brett Kavanaugh.
 She alleged that the two had lied under oath about their views on Roe during their confirmation hearings.

 In June 2022, after the Supreme Court made several consequential rulings and granted certiorari to Moore v.
-Harper, which has a potential impact on future elections, Ocasio-Cortez tweeted that the United States was "witnessing a judicial coup in progress".
+Harper, which could affect future elections, Ocasio-Cortez tweeted that the United States was "witnessing a judicial coup in progress".
 The next month, she claimed the Court had "gone rogue" and that impeachment, expansion, introduction of ethics rules and recusal requirements should be considered.
 She added that Thomas should certainly be impeached.
 Two days later, she led House progressives calling on the Democratic leadership in Congress to strip the Court of its jurisdiction "in the areas of abortion, marriage equality, non-procreative intimacy, and contraception".
 They pointed to Thomas's concurring opinion in Dobbs, which suggested revisiting cases that established a constitutional right to contraception, same-sex marriage, and gay sex.